 At the peak of their popularity, the paper armada eventually ranged from simple single-person rowing shells to a 45-foot "pleasure barge," which could comfortably seat 17, not counting six toiling oarsmen.
 In 1875 the New York Daily Graphic could confidently assert that this family, which eight years earlier had only built the likes of hatboxes, now operated the "largest boat factory in the United States."

 The use of paper meshed with shifts in technology at the time.
 More than a few historians have dubbed the latter half of the 19th century as the "Age of Paper."
 The Fourdrinier brothers new and phenomenally productive "Fourdrinier Machine", (invented by a Frenchman, Nicholas Robert), was for the first time providing large quantities of paper in long, continuous rolls.
 Before this machine, paper was made by hand on a large frame, containing a screen, dipped into a large vat of water and paper pulp.
 The size of the sheet was limited by the size of a frame that could easily be handled by one or two papermakers.
-The Fourdrinier machine overcame this bottleneck by using a rotating screen belt to recieve the pulp.
+The Fourdrinier machine overcame this bottleneck by using a rotating screen belt to receive the pulp.

 Another shift in technology was the increased use of wood pulp for paper.
 Formerly virtually all paper was made from linen or cotton rags.
 With the increased industrialization and the increased demand for paper, the demand simply outstripped the supply.
 However by 1854 chemists had developed processes to free the cellulose from the wood fibers providing a plentiful and inexpensive alternative to rag for many applications.
 The price of paper pulp and paper fell drastically.